 Lucerne plant density will have implications for the yield and fodder quality of a stand.
-A trial in New South Wales was established in 2016, with varying sowing rates in order to produce a range of plant densities.
-This information will help empower producers and agronomists to make decisions around retaining, terminating or over-sowing lucerne stands that may have declined over time or failed to establish satisfactorily.
-Whilst this trial is being conducted in one location under a specific management regime, it will allow for a starting point when decisions around stand viability need to be made.
-SARDI 7 Series 2 is the cultivar being used in the trial.
+A trial at the Howlong research farm over 2016-2019 was conducted with sowing rates varied to mimic declining stand density.
+This information will help empower producers and agronomists to make decisions around retaining, terminating or oversowing lucerne stands that may have declined over time or failed to establish satisfactorily.
+Whilst this trial was conducted in one location under a specific management regime, it allows for a starting point when decisions around stand viability need to be made.